hnatkovahana/nami/content/post/another-post - kopie.md

 ---
-title: All albums of The Beatles
+title: Slovácká svatba na Podluží
 date: 2018-03-15
 tags:
-    - beatles
+    - Podluží
-    - data
+    - kniha
 ---

 This is just another post.
 And it illustrates a mighty functionality.